MicroPasts/bronze-age-index/README.md

 This repository contains the code for the website that provides an interface for the [MicroPasts](https://micropasts.org) generated Bronze Age Implement Index data, combined with [Portable Antiquities Scheme](https://finds.org.uk) data.
 This website is a Gatsby 5 project, using CSV and markdown files to generate the web pages, with images sourced from [Flickr](https://flickr.com/micropasts) and the [PAS database](https://finds.org.uk).
-Search is provided using Mielisearch coupled with React InstantSearch.
+Search is provided using [Meilisearch](https://www.meilisearch.com/) installed on a free tier AWS t2.micro instance, coupled with React InstantSearch.

 This project comes about from a partnership between the [Institute of Archaeology](https://www.ucl.ac.uk/archaeology), University College London, the [British Museum](https://britishmuseum.org) and the Portable Antiquities Scheme, and it was funded by the Arts and Humanities Research Council between 2013 and 2017.